sazad007/Human-Bone-Fractures-Detection-CNN/README.md

 - Demonstrates that deep learning can detect and localize fractures in medical X-rays.
 - Localization is reliable, while classification remains a challenging task.
 - Provides a strong baseline for further improvements using transfer learning or larger datasets.
+- Using MobileNetV2 or ultralytics will give best results